 Please note that although this free service can help identify where water is being wasted, if you suspect you have a slab leak or are experiencing a very large water bill, we recommend that you contact a licensed plumber or leak detection company to stop the leak right away.

-Your water meter is generally located near the curb in front of your home or place of business in a direct line with the main outside faucet.
+Your water meter is generally located near the curb in front of your home or place of business (as shown in photo above) in a direct line with the main outside faucet.
 It is housed in a concrete box usually marked "water."
 Carefully remove the lid by using a tool such as a large screwdriver.
 Insert the tool into the hole and pry the lid off.
-Visually examine the area around the meter to make sure there are no harmful insects or other animals.
+Visually examine the area around the meter to make sure there are no harmful insects or animals.

 |100 Cubic Feet = 748 Gallons = 1 Unit of Water|

-Looking at the meter above, if you used 50 cubic feet in one day, your meter reading would be "000,050.00" (do not read the numbers after the decimal point).
+Looking at the meter to the right, if you used 50 cubic feet in one day, your meter reading would be "000,050.00" (do not read the numbers after the decimal point).
 Using the conversion, 50 cubic feet would equal 374 gallons of water or 1/2 unit.